rippedpiracy/docs/Utilities/misc.md

 [**Mega.nz Unlimited Import**](https://pastebin.com/raw/4AXkE1yE) - Import any file/folder to your Mega Cloud without worrying about the space it takes as long as your Storage isn't full.

-[**CS.RIN.RU Enhanced**](https://github.com/SubZeroPL/cs-rin-ru-enhanced-mod) - Enhances the UI and the functionality of cs.rin.ru.

-[**Get Data from Steam / SteamDB / EpicDB**](https://github.com/Sak32009/GetDLCInfoFromSteamDB/) - Extracts all the information of the DLCs/Games from Steam/SteamDB/EpicDB and exports in various formats.

 [**YouTube Age Bypass**](https://github.com/zerodytrash/Simple-YouTube-Age-Restriction-Bypass/) - Bypass YouTube's Age restricted videos.

 # Useful Apps